Dinesh Thakur (mathematician)

-Dinesh S. Thakur is an Indian mathematician and a professor of mathematics at University of Rochester.
+Dinesh S. Thakur (born 1961) is an Indian mathematician and a professor of mathematics at University of Rochester.
 Before moving to Rochester, Thakur was a professor at University of Arizona.
 His main research interest is number theory.

 Early life

 Thakur was born in Mumbai, India.
-He attended Balmohan Vidyamandir School in Bombay.
-He completed his undergraduate studies at Ruia College, University of Bombay.
-He got his Ph.D in 1987 at Harvard University under the guidance of Professor John Tate.
+He attended Balmohan Vidyamandir School in Bombay and completed his undergraduate education at Ruia College, University of Bombay.
+He got his Ph.D. in 1987 at Harvard University under the guidance of Professor John Tate.